Do you know what your doctor’s prescribing?

 What’s the plan to taper me off?

-There are two big factors that increase your chance of developing an opioid use disorder.
+There are two big factors that increase your chance of developing opioid use disorder.
 The first is the length of time your doctor initially prescribed you to take them.
 The second is how long you continue taking them after your initial prescription.

 Ask your doctor about their plan to safely wean you off opioids so you’re not creating opioid dependency.